|

 - When spinning air is moving towards the center, the rpm increases (rounds per minute).

-Acceleration, friction and the "springiness" of air.
+Acceleration, friction and Turbulence.

 |